Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: The Offline Setting

 where

-This formulation captures the baseline utility achievable by allocating exclusively among the unprobed arms.
-Similar to \( g(S) \), the allocation policy ensures that each agent's total allocation probability does not exceed one, allowing partial assignments across multiple arms.
+This formulation captures the baseline utility achievable by assigning exclusively among the unprobed arms.
+Similar to \( g(S) \), the assignment policy ensures that each agent's total assignment probability does not exceed one, allowing partial assignments across multiple arms.

-\paragraph{Log Transformation and Piecewise-Linear Approximation.} A typical approach for handling the product \(\prod_{j}(\dots)\) is to consider the logarithmic transform, i.e., \(\log\bigl(g(S)\bigr)\), which converts the product into a sum.
-However, directly working with \(\log\bigl(g(S)\bigr)\) is challenging.
-Hence, inspired by classical piecewise-linear approximations of concave functions in global optimization \citep{HorstTuyBook,TawarmalaniSahinidisBook}, we construct a piecewise-linear, concave, and non-decreasing function \(\phi:[0,x_{\max}]\to\mathbb{R}\) such that for all \(x>0\),